spotinst/help/src/docs/connect-your-cloud-provider/first-account/aws.md

   </details>

-2. If you're not connecting an AWS GovCLoud or China account, select **No**.
+2. If you're not connecting an AWS GovCloud or China account, select **No**.

     **Note**: If you are connected to an AWS GovCloud or China account, you cannot customize your policy.